If you’re thinking about a career change or taking your next step, it can feel like a lot to handle on your own.

-Whether you need a shoulder to cry on, or a helping hand, your friends and family will generally always want what is best for you.
-And when it comes to changing careers, they can also be a great source of information, advice and motivation.
+Friends or family can be a great source of information, advice and motivation when it comes to changing careers.
 In fact, they may have figured out you need a change in your career before you did.

 Here are three reasons why talking to your family can help your career:

-Three questions you should ask your family and friends if you’re feeling stuck and unsure of what to do next:
+She recommends asking these three questions to friends or family if you’re stuck and unsure of what to do next:

-Our inner voice can often be the most critical and the loudest, so it’s important to seek out other ideas and perspectives, you never know what these conversations might uncover.
+Our inner voices can often be the most critical and the loudest, so it’s important to seek out other ideas and perspectives.
+Speaking to people you trust and respect, like your family or closest friends, can help put you on the right path to make a career change, or help confirm what you want – or don’t want.
+You never know what these conversations might uncover.